Chairman's Corporate Governance Statement

 2. Seek to understand and meet shareholder needs and expectations

-The Company is open to receiving feedback from key stakeholders at any point during the year and will take action where appropriate.
+The Board is open to receiving feedback from key stakeholders at any point during the year and will take action where appropriate.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-All employees within the Group are valued members of the team, and the Company seeks to implement provisions to retain and incentivise all its employees.
-The Group offers equal opportunities regardless of race, gender, gender identity or reassignment, age, disability, religion of sexual orientation.
-The Company has a policy to conduct annual employee reviews, seeking to understand any issues within the workforce.
-Employees are incentivised through team building days out and various employee wellness schemes and plans, such as the flexible hours scheme.
+In particular, the Company recognises the importance of its employees being appropriately valued, incentivised and supported.
+The Group offers equal opportunities regardless of race, gender, gender identity or reassignment, age, disability, religion or sexual orientation.
+The Company has a policy to conduct annual employee reviews, seeking to understand any issues within the team.
+The Company also conducts team building exercises and provides various employee wellness schemes and plans such as a flexible hours scheme.

-The Group also has no significant environmental impact but will continue to monitor and will take action if this changes in the future.
+The Directors consider that the Group has no significant environmental impact but will continue to monitor this position and will take action if this changes in the future.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board recognises the need for an effective and well-defined risk management process, and it oversees and regularly reviews the current risk management and internal control mechanisms.
-The Strategic Report also outlines the key risks to the business, this can be found in our 2021 Annual Report
+The Strategic Report also outlines the key risks to the business and can be found in our 2023 Annual Report.

-The Company has an ongoing process to identify, evaluate and manage the significant risks the Company faces and the effectiveness of related controls.
+The Company has an ongoing process to identify, evaluate, manage and mitigate the significant risks the Company faces and review the effectiveness of related controls.
 The Company has a risk register which identifies risks, evaluates the risk level (level of impact and the probability of the risk materialising), and the principal person responsible for each risk.
+This is reviewed by the Audit Committee and the Board.

 The Board has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.
 The Audit Committee has delegated responsibility for ensuring that the financial performance of the Company is properly monitored and reported.